Inari-Whitebear/jsGConstruct/README.md

 --------

 ### Working
-* Simple saving/loading (need to check if layers don't break!)
+* Simple saving/loading (need to check if layers don't break it!)
 * Creating new levels
 * Very Basic UI and UI interaction